mendix/docs/content/en/docs/releasenotes/deployment/mendix-for-private-cloud.md

 ### January 14, 2024

 #### New Global Operator Installation Method

-* Introducing a streamlined approach to installing the Operator within a namespace.
-With the Global Operator Installation, users only need to install a single global Operator and Agent to efficiently manage applications across various namespaces.
-Please consult the Global Operator Installation documentation for further details.
-The Global Operator is still under beta phase, hence features such as License Manager is not fully supported on portal side.
-Along with this, the Global Operator is also not supported in Deploy API.
+* We have introduced a streamlined approach to installing the Operator within a namespace.
+With the [Global Operator installation](https://docs.mendix.com/developerportal/deploy/global-operator/), users only need to install a single Global Operator and Agent to efficiently manage applications across various namespaces.
+For more information, see the Global Operator installation documentation.

+{{% alert color="info" %}}
+This feature is currently in beta.
+For more information, see [Beta Releases](/releasenotes/beta-features/).

+Some features, such as Private Cloud License Manager, are not fully supported yet.
+In addition, the Deploy API does not support the Global Operator yet.
+{{% /alert %}}

 #### Portal Improvements

-* In Namespace details and Environment details pages, a new option has been added to configure the Product type for Runtime License.
+* We have added a new option to configure the product type for the Runtime license on the **Namespace details** and **Environment details** page.
-* Addressed an issue on the PCLM statistics page where users encountered difficulty navigating to the license list when it exceeded 100 licenses in the portal.
+* We have addressed an issue on the PCLM statistics page where users encountered difficulty navigating to the license list if it contained more than 100 licenses.
-* Added a warning on the Namespace Customization page to let you know that the Ingress annotation will still be kept in the Ingress object even if it's removed from the portal.
+* We have dded a warning on the **Namespace Customization** page to let you know that the Ingress annotation will still be kept in the Ingress object even if it is removed from the Portal.
-* Implementation of a feature to automatically remove deployment packages that have been inactive for more than 2 weeks.
+* We have implemented a feature to automatically remove deployment packages that have been inactive for more than two weeks.
-* Applying the changes or refreshing the Environment Details page will now remember the tab on which the user was present and it will NOT redirect the user the **General** tab anymore.
+* Applying the changes or refreshing the **Environment Details** page will now remember the tab on which the user was present and it will not redirect the user the **General** tab anymore.

 ## 2023